WilliamQLiu/williamqliu.github.io/_posts/2018-02-10-sql-for-mere-mortals.md

 The book is broken into six sections:

-1. How Databases are mathematical models
+1. How Databases are mathematical models - Chapter 1
-2. SQL Basics (e.g. select, where, order by)
+2. SQL Basics (e.g. select, where, order by) - Chapter 4
-3. Working with multiple tables (e.g. joins, subqueries)
+3. Working with multiple tables (e.g. joins, subqueries) - Chapter 7
-4. Summarizing and Grouping Data (e.g. group by, having)
+4. Summarizing and Grouping Data (e.g. group by, having) - Chapter 12
-5. Modifying data (e.g. update, insert, delete)
+5. Modifying sets of data (e.g. update, insert, delete) - Chapter 15
-6. Complex problems (e.g. not, and, case)
+6. Complex problems (e.g. not, and, case) - Chapter 18

 ## Entity Relationship Diagram (ERD)